The doctor will see you now: How to choose a primary doctor that is right for you.

 - You will see your primary care physician listed on your dashboard homepage.

-- Under “Primary care physician,” select the Change PCP or Change Primary Care Physician button.
+- Select the "Primary care physician" button.
 This will take you into a search to find a primary doctor who is accepting new patients.

 - Select a specialty or search by name and click Search.
 The tool will display available physicians who participate in your network.
 You can further filter and sort this list based on criteria that fits your needs.